Huegoxaga/notes/os/linux.md

   - `-u` sort and ignore duplicated contents.
   - `-k2` sort by the second column.
 - `wc -l <file>` count the number of lines in a file.
+- `make` it will compile binary files in the current folder.
+  - `make test` verify the completed `make` process has no error.
+- `make install` it will build the binaries then copt it to a `make` managed folder which has been already added to the environment path and ready to run in the terminal.
+  - This command is provided by a package called `build-essential`
+  - Although this command does all the things `make` will do, it is recommanded to run `make` first.

 ### Access Control